V 10.1, Oct. 2020 Go to latest version

 Bartiméus' Zien ("seeing") from the Dutch Accessibility Foundation is a nice little app for the iPad which simulates visual field defects with a live camera image.
 It's free, but currently available in Dutch language only.

 Visual-field-software.com is a website and company selling perimetry software for flat screens (i.e., campimetry) and other software for ophthalmologists.
 The website offers detailed information on visual-field testing and glaucoma (unfortunately without stating their sources).
 They also offer a free screening test for glaucoma which can be downloaded after disclosing one's e-mail address.
 There is also a site www.visual-field.com which looks similar and might be a precursor.
 People behind the site are not disclosed.

 EyesCream, developed by Marc Mueller in Germany, is a free Visual Field Analyzer with software fixation control, staged as a computer game.
 It is essentially a high-resolution gradient campimetry with short measurement time.
 It was designed for laser safety applications but due to its high resolution might eventually also be useful in general visual field testing (note, however, that there are no clinical evaluations).

 No installation nor registration is required; data are encrypted for privacy.
 There is a forum for comments, and English and German language support.

 Specvis, developed by Piotr Dzwiniel in Warsaw, is a free and open-source software for visual field examination in humans (Windows, Linux, and Mac).
-It is validated wrt reliability, and a manuscript describing the software is submitted (Dzwiniel P et al., "Specvis: Free and Open-Source Software for Visual Field Examination").
+It is validated as regards reliability, and a paper describing the software appeared in PLOS ONE (Dzwiniel et al., 2017).
 Results are said to be comparable to professional perimeters, but independent confirmation of that is not yet there (too new).

 (>> back to table of contents)